Updates & FAQs

 General and GOLD-UE Membership FAQs

-GOLD is an organization of graduate students at Dartmouth that voted in July 2022 to become affiliated with the United Electrical Radio and Machine Workers of America, and is now known as GOLD-UE.
+GOLD is an organization of graduate students at Dartmouth that voted in July 2022 to become affiliated with the United Electrical Radio and Machine Workers of America, Local 261 and is now known as GOLD-UE.

 As a result of the unionization vote in Spring 2023, GOLD-UE is the exclusive bargaining representative for all graduate students enrolled in Dartmouth College degree programs who are employed to provide teaching and research services.